SoftwareAG/OAuth_Custom_Rest_Connector/README.md

     custom rest connector in webMethods.io to get access token without using oauth account.

 # Prerequisite
-1. Pre-instaled keycloak server. *If you need to create your own instance, you could easily spawn one docker or k8s instance from "keycloak packaged by bitnami". "https://bitnami.com/stack/keycloak/helm"*
+1. Pre-instaled keycloak server. *If you need to create your own instance, you could easily spawn one docker or k8s instance from "keycloak packaged by bitnami".
+Refer https://bitnami.com/stack/keycloak/helm *

 # Topics